 - Saturated fats: Saturated fats are solid at room temperature.
 Although experts long thought that saturated fat increased the risk for heart disease, a June 2018 study in the BMJ highlights the lack of evidence that concludes saturated fat increases the risk of heart disease — on the flip side, there's more solid evidence that replacing saturated fat with polyunsaturated fat can reduce the risk of heart disease.
 "We know that saturated fat doesn't do wonders for our cholesterol and has the potential to raise bad cholesterol.
 That's why we should limit it," Pflugradt says.
 Red meat, full-fat dairy, palm and coconut oils are all high in saturated fats.

 Fats to avoid:

 - Trans fats: Trans fats are the worst type of fat and should be avoided at all costs.
 Man-made trans fats are produced by heating liquid vegetable oils with hydrogen gas, a process called hydrogenation, in order to make them more spreadable.
-These man-made fats can be spotted in ingredient lists as partially hydrogenated oils and are actually banned in the U.S. You can find them in fried foods, baked goods and packaged snacks, vegetable shortening and margarine.
-Naturally occurring trans fats can be found in small quantities in ruminant animals and their products (such as milk and cheese).
+You can find them in fried foods, baked goods and packaged snacks, vegetable shortening and margarine.
+While these man-made fats can be spotted in ingredient lists as partially hydrogenated oil, they're actually banned in the U.S. Naturally occurring trans fats can be found in small quantities in ruminant animals and their products (such as milk and cheese).
 Trans fats are known to increase the risk of heart attack, stroke and type 2 diabetes as well as raise bad LDL cholesterol and lower good HDL cholesterol, according to the Harvard School of Public Health.

 So, Does Eating Fat Make You Gain Fat?

 Eating fat in moderation won't make you gain weight or increase your body mass index.
 In fact, people are just as likely to lose weight and keep it off by including moderate amounts of healthy fats in their diet.

 In fact, getting the right amount of fat doesn't just make it easier to maintain a healthy weight — if you're looking to drop pounds, it might actually help.
 Remember, fat keeps you full longer, so cutting it out will likely backfire.
 It also makes food taste more delicious, making your meals more enjoyable overall.
 (Just think of the difference between a dry salad and a salad drizzled with an olive oil vinaigrette!)